theos/theos.dev/docs/Variables.md

 ## Local Variables

 - ARCHS (str)
-  - Architecture(s) to build for
+  - Space-separated list of architecture(s) to build for
-  - Space-separated list

 - DEBUG (bool)
-  - Enable debug symbols
+  - Toggle including debug symbols
   - Will add `+debug` to the package name

 - FINALPACKAGE (bool)